dgrubb/HiFive1-UART/README.md

 void UART_deinit();
 ```

+Write a string with option to block program until completed:

 ```c
 int UART_write(char * msg, int blocking);
 ```

+Read input into a target buffer with options for controlling the number of characters to read, which character to stop reading on (typically \n or \r) and specify whether to block:

 ```c
 int UART_read_n(char * buffer, int max_chars, char terminator, int blocking);